Bath & Body Works (NYSE:BBWI) Updates Q3 2021 Earnings Guidance

 Bath & Body Works (NYSE:BBWI) issued an update on its third quarter 2021 earnings guidance on Wednesday morning.
-The company provided earnings per share (EPS) guidance of $0.550-$0.600 for the period, compared to the Thomson Reuters consensus estimate of $0.580.
+The company provided earnings per share guidance of $0.550-$0.600 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.580.
 The company issued revenue guidance of -.

 L Brands, through Bath & Body Works, Victoria’s Secret and PINK, is an international company.
 The company operates 2,669 company-operated specialty stores in the United States, Canada and Greater China, in more than 700 franchised locations worldwide and through its websites worldwide.